JohN100x1/IsekaiMod/README.md

 ![](tutorial.png)
 - Create the `UserSettings` folder here and copy the `AddedContent.json` and the `Blueprints.json` files from the project and place them in this `UserSettings` folder.
-- Now you're ready to test.
+- Now you can start your game and test.

 On subsequent tests you'll only need to copy the `IsekaiMod.dll`.
 - If you edited the blueprint names, copy `Blueprints.json` as well.